 3. Set Goals and Develop Plans to Achieve Them

 Before making a decision to become a freelancer, you should decide what you want to accomplish.
 If you are leaving your daytime job to start freelancing, making enough money to support your daily needs is probably among the primary goals.
 Therefore, figure out how much you should charge, the number of projects you need per month, and the clients who can provide such work.

 Since you will be managing the projects on your own, you should employ the use of free or inexpensive tools such as Toodledo, Insightly, and Google Calendars to help you schedule and submit your assignments on time.

 4. Market Your Services across Various Platforms

 Don’t be comfortable once your website is up, thinking that clients will find you.
 You should advertise your services across multiple platforms.
 Try sending pitches using Facebook, Twitter, and LinkedIn.
-You can also sign up to various freelancing platforms such as Bawabba, Upwork, Freelancer.com and more.
+You can also sign up to various freelancing platforms such as Bawabba, Upwork, Freelancer.com, and more.

 5. Try Networking and Avoid Being a Loner

 The fact that you are working alone doesn’t mean that you isolate yourself.
 You should always be a networker.
 Like regular jobs, people will tend to trust recommendations coming from people they know.
 Make an effort to attend conferences and networking events.
 It is through this that you can introduce yourself to your next client.
-You should also practice some word of mouth advertising.
+You should also practice some word-of-mouth advertising.
 Professional networking events are the best place to meet other freelancers and ask for advice to succeed in the industry.
-They will also likely share the freelancing do’s and don’ts for based on personal experiences.
+They will also likely share the freelancing do’s and don’ts based on personal experiences.

 6. Request Satisfied Clients for Testimonials